 NormannPartners is an international consulting firm that focuses on innovation, strategy and scenarios.
 We are regularly sought by organisations that operate in turbulent business environments.

 Our skill is in illuminating complex issues, to create innovations that translate into top-line growth.
 Our close relationship with the University of Oxford keeps us at the forefront of thinking.

-Our competences cover scenario planning, strategy, business design and innovation, value creating systems, service and solution design, and market research.
+Our competences cover scenario planning, strategy, war gaming, business design and innovation, value creating systems, service and solution design, and market research.